-To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kinetically-saturating concentrations of ADP and P_i.
+To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kinetically-saturating concentrations of ADP and P_i .
 The oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
 The ET- and phosphorylation-pathways comprise coupled segments of the OXPHOS-system.
-By application of external uncouplers, ET-capacity is measured as noncoupled respiration.
-The contribution of intrinsically uncoupled O2 consumption is studied by preventing the stimulation of phosphorylation either in the absence of ADP or by inhibition of the phosphorylation-pathway.
-The corresponding states are collectively classified as LEAK-states when O2 consumption compensates mainly for ion leaks, including the proton leak.
-Defined coupling states are induced by: (I) adding cation chelators such as EGTA, binding free Ca2+ and thus limiting cation cycling; (2) adding

-ADP and P_i; (3) inhibiting the phosphorylation-pathway; and (4) uncoupler titrations, while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway.
+ET-capacity is measured as noncoupled respiration by application of external uncouplers.
+The contribution of intrinsically uncoupled O_2 consumption is studied by preventing the stimulation of phosphorylation either in the absence of ADP or by inhibition of the phosphorylation-pathway.
+The corresponding states are collectively classified as LEAK-states, when O_2 consumption compensates mainly for ion leaks, including the proton leak.
+Defined coupling states are induced by: (1) adding cation chelators such as EGTA, binding free Ca^{2+} and thus limiting cation cycling; (2) adding ADP and P_i ; (3) inhibiting the phosphorylation-pathway; and (4) uncoupler titrations, while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway (Figure 5).

-The three coupling states, ET, LEAK and OXPHOS, are shown schematically with the corresponding respiratory rates, abbreviated as E, L and P, respectively (Figure 4).
+The three coupling states, ET, LEAK and OXPHOS, are shown schematically with the corresponding respiratory rates, abbreviated as E, L and P, respectively (Figure 5).
 We distinguish metabolic pathways from metabolic states and the corresponding metabolic rates; for example: ET-pathways, ET-states, and ET-capacities, E, respectively (Table 1).
 The protonmotive force is high in the OXPHOS-state when it drives phosphorylation, maximum in the LEAK-state of coupled mitochondria, driven by LEAK-respiration at a minimum back-flux of cations to the matrix side, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).